Chikeluba Ofoedu preserves Maccabi Tel Aviv’s unbeaten Ligat HaAl run | Goal.com

 Chikeluba Ofoedu preserves Maccabi Tel Aviv’s unbeaten Ligat HaAl run

-Maccabi Tel Aviv have now gone 21 games without defeat courtesy of Chikeluba Ofoedu’s goal in Wednesday’s 1-1 draw versus Hapoel Beer Sheva.
+Maccabi Tel Aviv have now gone 21 games without defeat courtesy of Chikeluba Ofoedu’s goal in Wednesday’s 1-1 draw against Hapoel Beer Sheva.

 After a goalless 45 minutes, Ofoedu put Vladimir Ivic’s men ahead in the 52nd minute.